 Bureau of Justice Statistics

-In all SCS survey years through 2005, the SCS was conducted for a 6-month period from January to June in all households selected for the NCVS (see discussion above for information about the NCVS sampling design and changes to the race/ethnicity item made for 2003 onward).
-It should be noted that the initial NCVS interview has always been included in the SCS data collection.
+The SCS survey was conducted for a 6-month period from January through June in all households selected for the NCVS (see discussion above for information about the NCVS sampling design and changes to the race/ethnicity variable beginning in 2003.
 Within these households, the eligible respondents for the SCS were those household members who had attended school at any time during the 6 months preceding the interview, were enrolled in grades 6–12, and were not home schooled.
-In 2007, the questionnaire was changed and household members who attended school any time during the school year were included.
+In 2007, the questionnaire was changed and household members who attended school sometime during the school year of the interview were included.
 The age range of students covered in this report is 12–18 years of age.
 Eligible respondents were asked the supplemental questions in the SCS only after completing their entire NCVS interview.
+It should be noted that the first or unbounded NCVS interview has always been included in analysis of the SCS data and may result in the reporting of events outside of the requested reference period.

-Due to the low unit response rate in 2005 and 2007, a unit nonresponse bias analysis was done.
 There are two types of nonresponse: unit and item nonresponse.
+NCES requires that any stage of data collection within a survey that has a unit base-weighted response rate of less than 85 percent be evaluated for the potential magnitude of unit nonresponse bias before the data or any analysis using the data may be released (U.S. Department of Education 2003).
+Due to the low unit response rate in 2005, 2007, and 2009, a unit nonresponse bias analysis was done.
 Unit response rates indicate how many sampled units have completed interviews.
 Because interviews with students could only be completed after households had responded to the NCVS, the unit completion rate for the SCS reflects both the household interview completion rate and the student interview completion rate.
 Nonresponse can greatly affect the strength and application of survey data by leading to an increase in variance as a result of a reduction in the actual size of the sample and can produce bias if the nonrespondents have characteristics of interest that are different from the respondents.
-Furthermore, imputation, a common recourse to nonresponse, can lead to the risk of underestimating the sampling error if imputed data are treated as though they were observed data.

 In order for response bias to occur, respondents must have different response rates and responses to particular survey variables.
 The magnitude of unit nonresponse bias is determined by the response rate and the differences between respondents and nonrespondents on key survey variables.
 Although the bias analysis cannot measure response bias since the SCS is a sample survey and it is not known how the population would have responded, the SCS sampling frame has four key student or school characteristic variables for which data is known for respondents and nonrespondents: sex, race/ethnicity, household income, and urbanicity, all of which are associated with student victimization.
 To the extent that there are differential responses by respondents in these groups, nonresponse bias is a concern.